mazzyy/RaynMaker.Portfolio/docs/Backlog.md

 - find a way to automatically get the prices we need
   - add a service which collects in background and saves in store
   - e.g.: http://www.google.com/finance/historical?q=MSFT&output=csv
+  - remain core logic independent of "collector" by always work with local DB
+  - what would be good format for mass data?
+    -

 =====================